ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 8.5 Confidentiality of Proceedings (Light Touch)
 To the maximum extent permitted by law and AAA rules, the Parties agree to treat arbitration filings, testimony, hearing materials, and any award as confidential as between themselves, subject to permitted disclosures to counsel and professional advisors, disclosures required by law or court order, and disclosures reasonably necessary to enforce or defend this Agreement or an award.

+### 8.6 Administrator Transition Relief (Successor Appointment; Cooperation Orders)
+In any dispute concerning the resignation, removal, replacement, or unavailability of the Independent Administrator, the arbitrator may grant any interim or final relief reasonably necessary to preserve or implement this Agreement’s mechanics, including: (a) ordering the Parties to appoint a successor Independent Administrator by a date certain; (b) approving a proposed successor; (c) ordering cooperation reasonably necessary to transition account control and records (including the B Distribution Ledger) to a successor; (d) authorizing interim protective restrictions consistent with this Agreement pending transition; and (e) issuing orders in a form that may be delivered to the custodian and relied upon by the Independent Administrator and/or successor to the extent permitted by Custodian Constraints and applicable law.

 ---